Wave packets, "negative times" and the elephant in the room: Conclusions

 \section{Conclusions}

-It is probably fair to say that few authors authors, with possible exception of Nimtz and Stahlhofen \cite{NS}, are prepared to accept that classically forbidden quantum events, such as tunnelling, fall outside the remit of special relativity.
-More often the apparent speed up of the transmitted particle is related to some form of reshaping, which destroys the causal relationship between the incoming and transmitted peaks of the wave packets involved \cite{REV1},\cite{BW}.
-Naive, and purely classical examples of reshaping include the train analogies, discussed in \cite{WIN}, and the paper-and-scissors metaphor of \cite{DSE}.
+It is probably fair to say that few authors, with possible exception of Nimtz and Stahlhofen \cite{NS}, are prepared to accept that classically forbidden quantum events, such as tunnelling, fall outside the remit of special relativity.
+More often the apparent speed up of the transmitted particle is related to some form of reshaping, which destroys the causal relationship between the incoming and transmitted peaks of the wave packet involved \cite{REV1},\cite{BW}.
+Indeed, the tunneling dynamics in a relativistic quantum field theory framework also displays a maximum of the tunneled wavepacket advanced (relative to the freely propagating maximum) while fully respecting relativistic causality \cite{qft1,qft2}.
+Naive, and purely classical examples of reshaping include the train analogies, found in \cite{WIN}, and the paper-and-scissors metaphor of \cite{DSE}.

 A more realistic mechanism, considered here, relies on interference between the parts of a broad wave packet travelling through different arms of a two-way interferometer.
 By arranging the path amplitudes, one can, in principle, place the transmitted peak anywhere before, or behind, the peak of the WP travelling through one arm only.
 With a delay of $\t$ secs experienced in one arm, overall advancement of the transmitted peak requires the interference to be destructive.
-When recombined, the parts of the WP have opposite signs, and cancel each other, leaving only a small advanced peak.
+When recombined, the parts of the WP have opposite signs, and cancel each other, leaving only a small advanced peak. {\r Note that experimentally, what is required is the detection of spatial shifts of the maximum of the transmitted wavepacket \cite{sahoo}.}

 It is a peculiar property of the Gaussians that a {\it broad} advanced WP, although greatly reduced, repeats the shape of the incident pulse.
 The same mechanism, we note, is responsible for delaying the transmitted WP by more that $\t$.